microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 | Scale Windows VM usage across several developers | YES               |           |
 | Pre-configured dev boxes                         | YES               |           |

+I want to callout that, when your company is ready to invest in supporting Windows, having dedicated Windows hardware will be best developer experience.

 As you reach the end of reading, I encourage you to give React Native for Windows and Windows VMs a try!
 To get started with React Native for Windows visit [aka.ms/reactnative](https://microsoft.github.io/react-native-windows/).
 If you have any feedback or questions for the React Native for Windows team, you can reach out to us on GitHub at [microsoft/react-native-windows](https://github.com/microsoft/react-native-windows).
 We want to hear about your developer experience!

 ---

-You can also follow us on Twitter [@ReactNativeMSFT](https://twitter.com/reactnativemsft) to keep up to date on news, feature roadmaps, and more.
+You can also follow us on X [@ReactNativeMSFT](https://x.com/reactnativemsft) to keep up to date on news, feature roadmaps, and more.